Kensuke-Hinata/microblog/README.md

 # microblog
-a micro blog implemented with express, ejs and bootstrap, I will optimize the website with backbone later.
+a micro blog implemented with express, mongodb, ejs and bootstrap, I will optimize the website with backbone later.